isomerpages/nlb-biblioasia/_jul-2012/Raffles and the Founding of Singapore: An Exhibition of Raffles’ Letters.md

   Raffles (1781–1826) continues to fascinate and intrigue us.
 How else can you explain our penchant for naming all manners of things after him?
 ---
+#### Nearly 200 years after he set foot on Singapore to establish a trading post for the British East India Company, Sir Thomas Stamford Bingley Raffles (1781–1826) continues to fascinate and intrigue us.
+How else can you explain our penchant for naming all manners of things after him?